nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 </div>

 Examples:
-Typing `IWANTTOCLEAREVERYTHING` in the removes all patient, doctor and appointment entries.
+Typing `IWANTTOCLEAREVERYTHING` removes all patient, doctor and appointment entries.

 ### Exiting the program : `exit` <a name="exit"/>